metal3-io/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

   of such a framework will be addressed in another design document.
 * Pivoting client clusters resources (managed clusters that are not the initial cluster).
+* Using BareMetalHosts defined in other clusters.
+The HostClaim concept supports this use case with some extensions.
+The design is outlined in the alternative approach section but is beyond the scope of this document.

 ## Proposal

 ### User Stories

+#### Deployment of Simple Workloads

-#### As a user I would like to execute a workload on an arbitrary server
+As a user I would like to execute a workload on an arbitrary server.

 The OS image is available in qcow format on a remote server at ``url_image``.
 It supports cloud-init and a script can launch the workload at boot time